patricklyvo/Qt-Learning/README.md

 Qt55 - QSqlQueryModel.
 Qt56 - QSqlTableModel.
 Qt57 - QSqlRelationalTableModel.
-Qt59 - ToolTips with HTML styling and iamges from resources.
+Qt59 - ToolTips with HTML styling and images from resources.
 Qt60 - WhatsThis and installable event filters.
 Qt62 - Signals and Slots in depth.
 Qt64 - Learned QNetworkAccessManager for downloading files.